Compare Canada's Best Health & Dental Insurance

 Can I get health insurance if I have an existing health condition?

 Yes, you can get health insurance if you have an existing health condition.
 When you apply for coverage, you'll be asked about any pre-existing conditions.
-These are health conditions that you have been diagnosed with prior to applying for health insurance.
-If you apply for coverage within 90 days of losing your employee benefits coverage, pre-existing conditions are commonly covered, but the plan may be more expensive.
-There are also guaranteed acceptance plans with no medical questionnaire, but these are more expensive than standard plans as well.
+These are health conditions that you have been diagnosed with before applying for health insurance.
+Pre-existing conditions can be covered even if you apply for a plan within 90 days of losing your employee benefits coverage through your work, for example.
+But the plan may be more expensive in this case.
+People who have a pre-existing condition may also consider guaranteed acceptance plans, which don’t have a medical questionnaire.
+But these are more expensive than standard plans as well.

 What's the difference between medical insurance and critical illness insurance?